My name is Kallie Culver and this site is a place for Untold Stories.

-I am a proud Air Force wife to a wonderful man, 2nd born daughter to a family of nine children, a graduate student currently working on my Masters degree in Public Administration, a community volunteer addict, world traveler, an avid reader, an aspiring writer, and a firm believer that life lived wholeheartedly is the only life worth living.
-This is just the beginning…
+I am a proud Air Force wife to a wonderful man, a mom to a beautiful son, a military spouse working on building a career in public administration, a community volunteer addict, world traveler, an avid reader, an aspiring writer, and a firm believer that a life lived simply, honestly, and wholeheartedly is the only kind worth living.

-Untold Stories began as an idea inspired by my older sister whom I love dearly.
-Central to the reason for wanting to start this site is the empowerment and inspiration I have found through the simple venue of storytelling.
+Untold Stories began with the empowerment and inspiration I found through the simple venue of storytelling.

-As you will find throughout my story, I lived a large portion of my life viewing everything through a very small set of lenses.
-Lenses that I not only viewed my own life and family through, but everyone else’s story I encountered.
-However life has a way of widening our perspective and through a series of events managed to shatter most of those lenses I had.
+My story begins with me living the first quarter of my life viewing everything through a very small set of lenses.
+This perspective not only governed how I interpreted my own life and family, but everyone else’s story I encountered as well.
+However life soon managed to stretch or shatter most of those lenses I had.

 Untold Stories celebrates the idea that everyone has a story.

 Some of those stories are ones we are currently living through and many others are ones that we have already lived, but far too many of them often go untold.